Roberto-Mapaye/Roberto-DFE-Project/README.md

 - Unable to delete a team that contains players.
 Must delete players first before deleting teams
 - Unable to switch teams for players (Unknown how to make this work)
+- CSS design for boxes tend to join to each other when creating teams.
+This only happens when the previous team has no players on them.

 ## Future Improvements